 Have you ever tried a pork oyster shoulder?
 Seriously this cut of pork it absolutely delicious, we can't shout about it enough!
-If you haven't already now is the time to make friends with your local butcher and get your hands on this beautiful cut of pork.
-Perfect for slow roasting, this dish is going to be the perfect addition to any Sunday table.
-Let us show you how to cook a pork oyster shoulder, that is certain to be a crowd pleaser.
+If you haven't already, now is the time to make friends with your local butcher and get your hands on this beautiful cut of pork.
+Perfect for slow roasting, this dish is going to be the perfect addition to any Sunday get together or Easter table.

 What is a pork oyster shoulder?

 Part of the shoulder, the oyster cut has the blade bone running through it but with the fore shank removed.
 As the shoulder muscles do a lot of work this meat has great flavour.
-The lamb oyster shoulder is an increasing popular cut but is also a delicious thought not common enough piece of pork!
+The lamb oyster shoulder is an increasing popular cut.
+But is also a delicious cut of pork, which is just a little more difficult to find!
 So chat to your local butcher to get your hands on this delicious cut of meat!

 How to cook an oyster shoulder.